mbecchio1/mbecchio1.github.io/readme.md

-Hello, and welcome to mbecchio1's BDA594 Web1 exercize!
+Hello, and welcome to mbecchio1's BDA594 Web1 exercise!